Navan, Ontario

-Navan's proximity to the suburban area of Orleans means that it is quickly becoming more suburban in nature itself.
-About 1,905 people live in the vicinity of Navan (Canada 2016 Census).
+History

+Navan was first settled in the early 1800s.
+It was named after the town of Navan in County Meath, Ireland, which was the hometown of Michael O'Meara, an early settler that established the post office.

+Before its amalgamation with the City of Ottawa in 2001, Navan was located within Cumberland Township.

 The Navan Fair is an annual event that takes place in August.
 It is held in the fairground off Colonial Road.
 The fair features midway rides, live music, concession stands, demolition derbies, exhibitions, a parade, and various shows.
 The first fair took place in 1946.
 The admission for the first year of the fair was 35 cents for adults, 25 cents for children, and 25 cents for cars.

+The village was served by a railway station located on Smith Road east of Milton Road from 1898 to 1974.
+This former Canadian Pacific rail corridor has since been abandoned, and the right-of-way has been converted to a rail trail.